learn-co-students/basic-sinatra-forms-lab-v-000/README.md

 ### Make a form

 1. Create a route that responds to a GET request at `/team`.
-2. Create a view with a form and render it in the GET `/team` route.
+2. Add a form to the `team.erb` template and render it in the GET `/team` route.
 3. The form should have fields for:

 + Team name ('name')